 In the UK today, alcohol advertising is as commonplace as advertising for coffee or cornflakes.
-Yet, in the words of the World Health Organisation, alcohol is ‘no ordinary commodity’.
+Yet, in the words of the World Health Organization, alcohol is ‘no ordinary commodity’.
 Unlike coffee and cornflakes, alcohol can destroy lives so why do we allow alcohol producers to promote their products through so many different avenues?
 Advertising restrictions are accepted for other legal products that have health risks, such as cigarettes and many pharmaceuticals.
 A comparable approach is both necessary and appropriate for alcohol.

 The Alcohol Health Alliance believes that there should be greater restriction on the promotion and marketing of alcohol.
-Ultimately we believe that there is no place for alcohol advertising and sponsorship in society, but in the short term we recommend: